 A literature review is probably the largest chapter, which sets a theoretical background for the whole dissertation.
-So, it is hardly surprising that undergraduate and postgraduate students tend to include everything they know about the subject in this essential part.
+So, it is hardly surprising that bachelors and postgraduate students tend to include everything they know about the subject in this essential part.
 Alternatively, tutors are willing to see not a horrendous mixture of theories and definitions but rather a focused and well-justified theoretical framework.
 These 10 easy tips for writing a literature review will help you to produce a balanced theoretical chapter that will definitely bring you 80+%.

 1. Plan the word count in advance